ncsl/seek/workflow/documentation.md

 3. Run a full example through each.
 4. Link documentation to https://github.com/cronelab/ReconstructionVisualizer

+# Notes on Blender
+`startup.blend` gets rid of camera cube and light in the blender scene, which are default objects.

 ## Data Organization
 We attempt to adhere to the BIDS specification.
 Original raw source data is stored in